KDDD10/fitness-admin-panel/README.md

 By implementing these strategies, the website is optimized to rank higher in search engine results, drive organic traffic, and provide an excellent user experience.

+---

+## ** Bugs / Issues and solutions**

+### **1. Exercise Plan Add to Cart Issue**

+**Issue:**
+Initially, users could add multiple exercise plans to the cart, which was unintended as only one plan was required per user.

+**Solution:**
+The `add_cart` function was updated to restrict users to one exercise plan at a time.
+Additionally, the `context.py` logic for `exercise_plans_dic` was modified to ensure this behavior.

+---

+### **2. Image Not Displaying for Products Without Media**

+**Issue:**
+If a product or service did not have an associated image, no placeholder image was shown.

+**Solution:**
+The issue was due to the absence of a `noimage.png` placeholder in the media folder.
+Adding this file and updating the template to display it when `product.image` was empty resolved the problem.

+---

+### **3. User Sign-Up Error in AUTH_PASSWORD_VALIDATORS**

+**Issue:**
+An error occurred during user registration due to splitting lines in `settings.py` using a backslash to avoid exceeding line length limits.

+**Solution:**
+Switching from backslashes to string concatenation using triple quotes allowed the validators to remain readable and functional.

+---

+### **4. Button Disable for Duplicate Exercise Plan**

+**Issue:**
+The "Add to Cart" button for exercise plans did not disable after adding a plan.
+Instead, users received a toast message.

+**Solution:**
+A disable function was implemented for the button.
+Now, when a user adds an exercise plan, the button becomes disabled, and an informational toast message is shown for better UX.

+---

+### **5. Stripe Webhook Error: 500**

+**Issue:**
+A `payment_intent.succeeded` webhook test from Stripe returned a 500 error, while real orders completed successfully.

+**Solution:**
+The issue was isolated to the `handle_payment_intent_succeeded` logic, specifically in referencing cart metadata.
+Tutor support confirmed the problem was isolated to testing and advised focusing on live functionality, which worked as expected.

+---

+### **6. Contact Form Email Address Missing**

+**Issue:**
+When users submitted a query through the Contact Us form, the store owner’s email received the query but did not include the user’s email address.

+**Solution:**
+The user’s email was added to the subject line of the email, allowing the store owner to respond to queries effectively.
+This workaround was implemented due to Gmail's strict security policies.

+---

+### **7. Total Not Updating for Cart Operations**

+**Issue:**
+The cart total did not update after adding, deleting, or modifying items.

+**Solution:**
+The root cause was missing `default_app_config` in `checkout/__init__.py`.
+Adding `default_app_config = 'checkout.apps.CheckoutConfig'` resolved the issue, ensuring totals updated dynamically.

+---

+### **8. HTTP 303 Error in Link Response**

+**Issue:**
+An HTTP 303 error was returned when attempting to process certain API responses, causing a failure in expected workflows.

+**Solution:**
+The error occurred due to an incorrect redirection handling mechanism.
+Updating the API request headers to include the correct `Content-Type` and explicitly handling the 303 redirect using `axios` for frontend requests resolved the issue.
+Additionally, the backend was updated to ensure proper `Location` headers were set for redirect responses.

+---

+These bugs and their solutions highlight challenges faced during development and the strategies used to overcome them effectively.
+Each fix improved the platform’s stability and user experience.

 ## **Development Setup**

 ### **Clone and Install**